V-Sekai/manuals/index.md

 Today, V-Sekai has grown into a global community of open technology enthusiasts who are committed to advancing open standards and open-source software for virtual worlds.
 We continue to welcome others who share our values to join us and contribute to the future of open-source VR technology.

-Join V-Sekai, our open-source VR community on [Discord](https://discord.gg/7BQDHesck8)!
+Join V-Sekai, our open-source VR group on [Discord](https://discord.gg/7BQDHesck8)!

 ## Participate